voedger/voedger-internals/server/vsql/types-small.md

 ### tinyint

-A 1-byte integer type with range from -128 to 127 (signed) or 0 to 255 (unsigned).
+A 1-byte signed integer type with range from -128 to 127

 While not declared in the ISO/IEC 9075 standard, `tinyint` is implemented by several major SQL database systems: